5.5 Value-Based and Alternative Payment Models

 • MIPS scores clinicians in four weighted categories — Quality, Promoting Interoperability, Improvement Activities, and Cost — producing a payment adjustment applied to future Medicare Part B claims.

-• Advanced APMs require taking on financial risk and can exempt qualifying participants from MIPS while earning incentive payments.
+• Advanced APMs require taking on financial risk and can exempt qualifying participants from MIPS while earning incentive payments and a higher conversion factor.

 • Accountable Care Organizations such as the Medicare Shared Savings Program (MSSP) and the ACO REACH model reward groups for managing total cost and quality of care.